OWRC/interpolants/modelling/waterbudgetmodel.md

 output: html_document
 ---

-A regionally-distributed runoff/recharge model has been developed to simulate hydrologic processes at a fine (grid-based) scale.
-The model code is written to support large-scale and high-resolution distributed processed optimized for implementation on multi-threaded computer architectures.
-No process of the model is in any way novel, rather a suite of existing model structures have been chosen and codified primarily to minimize model run times, while maintaining an ease of implementation, practical applicability and scalability.
+A regionally-distributed runoff/recharge model has been developed to simulate regional-scale (>30k km²) hydrologic processes at a fine (50m grid) resolution.
+The model code is written to support large-scale and high-resolution distributed processes while remaining amenable to multi-threaded computer architectures.
+No process of the model is in any way novel, rather a suite of existing model structures have been chosen and coded to minimize model run times, while maintaining an ease of implementation, practical applicability and scalability.

+Model performance has been maximized in three ways:

+1. Code selection \
+    The model is written in [**_Go_**](https://go.dev/), an open source, free, cross-platform, self-dependent language.
+The Go language is inherently *concurrent*, meaning it has potential to create models that optimize computer resources.

+1. Queuing and Topology \
+    Conceptually, the model relies heavily on inferred causal relationships, such as *runoff from a particular location moves in a downhill direction, where it may infiltrate and cease being runoff at downslope locations*.
+From these relationships, the causal ordering of runoff processes is realized.
+This order is the model's topology and gives rise to performance gains like recursive algorithms and queuing/load balancing.

+1. Procedural selection (hydrological process simulation) \
+    Having a concurrent language alone isn't enough, rather it is hydrological processes that have been selected and coded into numerical procedures.
+Probably the biggest limitation to this model, is the strict avoidance of any numerical procedure that can't be solved analytically.

-The model represents the computational part of our [*data assimilation system*](https://ldas.gsfc.nasa.gov/) (DAS), meaning it's not intended to be a predictive tool, rather a means to gain information (runoff, recharge etc.) from readily available data.
+The model represents a computational part of our [*data assimilation system*](https://ldas.gsfc.nasa.gov/) (DAS), meaning it's not intended to be a predictive tool, rather a means to gain information (runoff, recharge etc.) from readily available data.
 Ultimately the goal is to have at near-realtime, distributed hydro-climatological data, at sub-daily time-steps that includes estimates of:
 - precipitation (rainfall and snowfall)
 - Atmospheric states (temperature, humidity, pressure, and wind)
 - snowmelt